-The image was certainly impressive, and it was relatively quickly traceable back to a March 2015 blog post by The Scientific Mom in which she explained that:
+The image was certainly impressive, and it was easily traceable to a March 2015 blog post by The Scientific Mom, in which she explained that:

 I took advantage of the opportunity of being a nursing mom, to do something I’ve been wanting to do for a long time … put my breast milk under the microscope!
 What I found was a veritable gold mine of water, fat, white blood cells, bacteria, protein chains, amino acids, enzymes, and more.
 Of course, in the above picture, you can’t see many of these things as they are far too small!
 What we can see are water droplets, fat, and a smattering of white blood cells.
 Still, this was amazing!
 This nutrient packed goodness was something I made, and it was incredible.